danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/10 Configure and access audit logs for Azure Database for PostgreSQL Single Server/readme.md

 **Considerations**

-This lab considers that an Azure Database for PostgreSQL Single Server named pgserver[your name initials] exists with a server admin login named admpg, if not, create it or use another existing server before continuing with the lab.
+This lab considers that an Azure Database for PostgreSQL Single Server named pgserver[your name initials] exists with a server admin login named *admpg*, if not, create it or use another existing server before continuing with the lab.

 **Estimated Time:** 40 minutes